masc4ii/SysexLive/README.md

 ## What is SysexLive
 When playing live with my band, I was always very slow in configuring my synths for the next song.
-With this tool two synths are configured by just press one shortcut.
+With this tool two synths are configured by just press one shortcut via sysex messages via MIDI.
 You can open and save setlists.

 ## Used libraries
 SysexLive uses darkstyle theme from Copyright (c) 2017, Juergen Skrotzky (https://github.com/Jorgen-VikingGod, JorgenVikingGod@gmail.com) and QMidi (which uses rtMidi).